 How Metallica Overcame Adversity With ‘ … And Justice for All’

-But the real test to Metallica’s inexorable career ascension would rest on the success or failure of their fourth studio album, … And Justice for All, which arrived in stores on Aug.
+The real test to Metallica’s inexorable career ascension, however, would rest on the success or failure of their fourth studio album, … And Justice for All, which arrived in stores on Aug.
 25, 1988.

 But, for all intents and purpose, Justice was, structurally speaking, essentially Master of Puppets on steroids.
 The long songs were longer (both the title track and the instrumental, "To Live Is to Die," nearly broke the 10-minute mark), the fast songs were faster (namely "Dyer's Eve"), the slow songs ("Harvester of Sorrow") were slower, the dark songs darker (lest we forget that "One" was beyond disturbing) and the technical displays, well, sometimes too technical.